fsn1995/GEE-toolbox-for-remote-sensing-of-glaciers/README.md

-# GEE toolbox for remote sensing of glaciers development
+# GEE toolbox for remote sensing of glaciers
- development version